-5.1 This section of the Rules sets out specific subtitling targets that have been identified for broadcasters (see section 5.4).
-In each instance, the broadcaster shall comply with the targets and timeframes that have been applied to their service(s).
+- 12.2.
+Broadcasters shall ensure that they comply with the targets and timeframes that have been applied to their service(s) with respect to the provision of subtitling.
 These are set with reference to the percentage of output that should include subtitling.
 All targets are based on a three-year timeframe.

-Reference is also made to targets to be met during peak-time periods (6pm - 11.30pm) and the percentage of programming during this period which should have subtitling.

-- 5.2 Subtitling targets will be assessed based on an 18-hour day from 7am-1am.
+Reference is also made to targets to be met during peak-time periods (6pm -11.30pm) and the percentage of programming during this period which should have subtitling. - 12.3.
+Any assessment of the subtitling targets undertaken by the Commission will be based on an 18-hour day from 7am-1am.
 An exception will apply to any service where the length of the broadcast day is less than 18 hours.
-In such circumstances, the subtitling requirement will be measured over the length of the broadcast day of the service. - 5.3 Broadcasters are permitted to include some captioning in the attainment of subtitling targets.
-However, from 1 January 2025, new home-produced programming that contains captioning will no longer be considered by the Commission as applicable when assessing compliance with subtitling targets, set out in these Rules.
+In such circumstances, the subtitling requirement will be measured over the length of the broadcast day of the service. - 12.4.
+Broadcasters are permitted to include some captioning in the attainment of subtitling targets.
+However, from 1 January 2025, new home-produced programming that contains captioning will no longer be considered by the Commission as applicable when assessing compliance with subtitling targets set out in these Rules.

-2025 2026 2027 RTÉ 1 96% (96% Peak Time) 96% (96% Peak Time) 96% (96% Peak Time) RTÉ 2 90% (90% Peak Time) 91% (90% Peak Time) 92% (90% Peak Time) RTÉjr 60% 61% 62% RTÉ News Now 30% 31% 32% Virgin Media 1 60% (70% Peak Time) 62% (70% Peak Time) 64% (70% Peak Time) Other Virgin Media Services4 55% of combined output 58% 60% TG4 61% (70% Peak Time) 62% (72% Peak Time) 63% (75% Peak Time) + 1 & HD Channels Any subtitling carried on the main television service shall be made available through +1 and HD Channels Oireachtas TV 5 17% 18% 20% 20%
+2025 2026 2027

+RTÉ 1 96% (96% Peak Time) 96% (96% Peak Time) 96% (96% Peak Time)

+RTÉ 2 90% (90% Peak Time) 91% (90% Peak Time) 92% (90% Peak Time)

+RTÉjr 60% 61% 62%

+RTÉ News Now 30% 31% 32%

-5.4 Subtitling timeframes and targets for the 2025-2027 period are as follows:
+12.5.
+Subtitling timeframes and targets for the 2025-2027 period are as follows: